WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/checklist.md

      xmlns:xi="http://www.w3.org/2001/XInclude"
      lang="en">
   <p>
-    The following sections provides a checklist to review to ensure that a SMART Guidelines Implementation Guide has the expected content and level of quality.
-This checklist is broken up according four layers of knowledge representation.
+    The following sections provides a checklist to review to ensure that a SMART Guidelines Implementation Guide has the expected content and level of quality.This checklist is broken up according four layers of knowledge representation.
   </p>